 Cahusac, Thomas Bassoons

-There are 2 Thomas Cahusac bassoons in the Hichwa-Rachor database.
+The Hichwa-Rachor database contains two original bassoons of Thomas Cahusac.
 He apprenticed to John Just Schuchart, and he worked in London from c.1738 to 1798.
 He was also a reed maker for oboes and bassoons.
 His son, Thomas Cahusac Jr. was also a wind instrument maker.

 Myers, Arnold.
-Historic Musical Instruments in the Edinburgh University Collection, Vol. 2, Part E, Fascicle ii: Bassoons. p.
-10.
+Historic Musical Instruments in the Edinburgh University Collection, Vol. 2, Part E, Fascicle ii: Bassoons, 10.
+Edinburgh: Edinburgh University Collection of Historic Musical Instruments, 1993.

 Waterhouse, William.
 The New Langwill Index.
 London: Tony Bingham, 1993.